 4. Michelle Williams, Fosse/Verdon

-Another limited series on the list with an uncertain fate but a sure shot performance from both of its leads, four time Oscar nominee Micelle Williams and Oscar winner Sam Rockwell.
-While it remains to be seen how well Fosse/Verdon fares over time, the one fact that is in most probability going to remain unchanged is that Williams is going to bag her nomination.
-The fight for the winning position is a bit tight at the moment, but there are still three episodes to go before she can deliver an overall mind blowing performance, something that is able to completely overshadow what the fantastic actresses ahead have done.
-However unlikely that may seem, I am always ready (and kind of fond too) for such surprises.
+The reception for the series may have been uneven, but the praise for its lead pair and especially the fiery chemistry between them is unanimous.
+You have to see it to believe it: the four time Oscar nominee Micelle Williams and Oscar winner Sam Rockwell are nothing short of sparks when they are on stage, even if in my personal opinion, the particular episode in question may not be all that energetic.
+Despite the show’s overall fate, the one fact that is in most probability going to remain unchanged is that Williams is going to bag her nomination.
+The fight for the winning position is a bit tight at the moment, but she has delivered an overall mind blowing performance and I am always ready (and kind of fond too) for any big surprises.

 2. Amy Adams, Sharp Objects